Modern life is time consuming and energy demanding - feeling stressed, overwhelmed and wrung out can be detrimental to sleep patterns.

 Tea such as chamomile, valerian, passion flower and lemon balm are all useful for tackling the stress response, calming the nervous system and helping you to unwind.

-Green tea gets a mention here, at least the decaf version, as it contains an amino acid called theanine.
+Green tea deserves a mention here (at least the decaf version), as it contains an amino acid called theanine.

-Theanine enhances alpha brain waves, which are normally seen is states of deep relaxation like in meditation or yoga (5).
+Theanine enhances alpha brain waves, which are normally seen is states of deep relaxation such as meditation or yoga (5).

 Keeping on top of day to day stresses and strains and using specific techniques to help you to unwind before bedtime can enhance sleep pattern and quality.

-Not only does this allow your stress response to be more controlled, but it also ensures you can make the most out of your day and be in full health.
+Not only does this allow your stress response to be more controlled, but it also ensures you can make the most of your day and be in optimal health.

-If you need further support for stress or relaxation a qualified healthcare practitioner may be of use.
+If you need further support for stress or relaxation a qualified healthcare practitioner can help you.

-They can help you to investigate aspects of your life that may be contributing and assist you in developing a personalised approach.
+They can work with you to investigate aspects of your life that may be contributing to you stress and assist you in developing a personalised approach.